What Does It Mean When Someone Is Triggered? Understanding Trauma Responses

 Going numb and disconnected

 But underneath it all?
-There’s a brilliant, exhausted nervous system doing its job to keep you alive.
+There’s a brilliant, exhausted nervous system doing its job to keep you alive, even as it manages trauma symptoms, returned cravings, or urges toward self harm.

 Why Do I Get Triggered So Easily?